-It is best to harvest produce early in the morning or during the coolest time of the day.
+It's best to harvest produce early in the morning or during the coolest time of the day.
 To gain the best quality, it's also a good idea to freeze or can vegetables as soon as possible after they are picked.
 If you must hold them, keep them refrigerated.
-In research done at Pennsylvania State University, peas held four hours at room temperature before blanching lost 50 percent of their sugar content.
+In research done at Pennsylvania State University, peas held 4 hours at room temperature before blanching lost 50 percent of their sugar content.

 NOTE: Kiwi contains enzymes that break down protein.
 Therefore, frozen and fresh kiwi must be heated to boiling before it is used in gelatin dishes.
 Frozen kiwi can be used to tenderize meat.
 Small whole fruits may be frozen for this purpose.